(January 5, 2020)

 I continued with one of the participants, a Berlin student, via the Botanical Garden to the legendary MTR for a lunch of endless plate refills, and ended on Church Street at the Bangalore ‘Strand NYC’ equivalent, the 3-story Blossoms.
 Got some books on Bangalore + water (Discovering Bengaluru by Meera Iyer, Nature in the City by Harini Nagendra).
 On the way we peeked into St. Marks church for an amazing scent of fresh wedding flowers!

-Mo, 13 – Th 16 January: meeting with Manjari on other classes + with Srivi, (Srisrividhiya Kalyanasundaram) who heads several UG and PostG programs.
+Mo, 13 – Th 16 January: meetings with Manjari on upcoming classes + with Srivi, (Srisrividhiya Kalyanasundaram) who heads several UG and PostG programs.
 She is writing her Ph.D. on how visuals can translate sustainable issues.
-To that end she is rethinking the curriculum philosophy centered around the question: “Who is the person coming out of our programs + what do they stand for?”
+To that end, she is rethinking the curriculum philosophy centered around the question: “Who is the person coming out of our programs + what do they stand for?”
 Among clusters are experiential projects on Embodied Practice to foster a relationship with nature.
 Geetha Narayanan, Srishti’s founding director encourages innovative and interdisciplinary ecologically responsible practice.
 To learn more, I spend the next day in the library- and Srivi introduces me to a number of colleagues who I meet that week.
 Just a sampling here: ecological economy; law, environment + planning; social justice; public space design, urban planning.
 Faculty come from such diverse backgrounds as art, design, psychology, communications, biology, film, media studies.

 >Gururaja is a Biology researcher, teaching the value of animals (specifically frogs) in their habitat and brings urban students and communities together to foster a relationship with nature to motivate its protection.